 The amount of light in your learning environment can affect your achievement.
 Some people study and learn better in a brightly lit area, while others achieve more in dimly lit surroundings.

-You have a moderate preference for light.
-You prefer an average amount of light for learning and studying.
+You have a high preference for light.
+You usually prefer bright light for learning or studying.
+It can help you be productive.